12 tips of Christmas

 7. Give a gift

 Not a gift from the shops, but the gift of quality attention.
 Giving and receiving Attention is an important emotional need which shapes our relationships.
 Really listening to someone and reflecting a little of what they’ve said back to them helps them to feel heard.
+You could ‘give’ your attention to a friend, family member, or someone in the pub or shop who wants to chat.

 8. It’s OK not to feel festive